Behind the Curtain An Introduction to Hero_Flow

 - Pluggable encryption algorithms and strength

-- Encryption of data from source to stream
+- Encryption of data from source to data flow

-- Encryption of data from stream to sink
+- Encryption of data from data flow to sink

 - Encryption of any temporary written data (e.g. when data needs to be cached for a reduce-side join)